zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 This would require the `employee-manager` component to have the necessary permissions to create both roles and policies for our employees.
-Let's setup a role and policy for this, which would allow the component to execute the above
+Let's setup a role and policy to allow the component to execute the above commands:
-commands:

 ```bash
 # create "create-policies", "create-roles" policies